muckelba/poracleWiki/v4/install/configuration.md

 The first configuration we need to make is to the Database.
 This section can be found under the key `database`.
 Make the following changes to this section:
  * client
     * mysql - For use with MariaDB / MySQL databases
-    * pg - For use with PostgreSQL databases
-    * sqlite - For use with SQLite databases
  * conn
     * host - Hostname or IP of the database service.
 If hosting locally you can use `127.0.0.1`.
     * database - Name of the database during configuration.
 The example uses the database name `poracle`.
     * user - Username of the account for the database connection.
 The example uses the username `poracleuser`.
     * port - Port of the database service.
 MariaDB and MySQLs default port is `3306`.
-PostgreSQLs default port is `5432`.

 ### Notification Service
 You only need to configure the section for your notification service.
 Each page will go in-depth on how to configure the required elements for receiving data from PoracleJS.